exonum/exonum-doc/src/get-started/test-service.md

 in the real network.

 Let’s test a case when Alice sends a transaction to Bob while the Bob’s wallet is not committed.
-The test is quite similar to the previous one; one difference is the first `create_block` call is replaced with
+The test is quite similar to the previous one, with the exception how the created transactions are placed into blocks.
+The first `create_block` call is replaced with

 ```rust
 testkit.create_block_with_tx_hashes(&[tx_alice.hash()]);